ChandanaMC333/ChandanaMC333/README.md

-# 💫 About Me:I am an classical dancer and an software Developer
+# 💫 About Me:dreamed to be software Developer
 Software Developer